mafifafm/pxt-microbit/docs/projects/v2-play-sound.md

 ## Introduction @unplugged

-The new micro:bit has speakers so you can hear sounds without being tied down!
+The new Ragga has speakers so you can hear sounds without being tied down!

 Let's use movement to create an electronic beat of our own.